jiashinnn/Tsunami_Analysis_Dashboard_and_Classification_System/README.md

    - Specify geographic location (lat/lng, country)
 2. Click "Classify Tsunami Event"
 3. Review prediction results with confidence scores
+4. **Read the AI explanation** to understand why the model made this prediction and how each input feature influenced the result

 ## 🏗️ Project Structure